afvanwoudenberg/guess-who/README.md

 To turn the notebook into a standalone web app using Voila:

-1. Install Voila using conda:
+1. Install Voila using conda

-You can skip this step if you've created an environment from the environment.yml file.
+(You can skip this step if you've created an environment from the environment.yml file):

 ```bash
 conda install -c conda-forge voila